E3-JSI/fi-impact/README.md

  in our Assessment system.
 This tool also encompasses an advanced dynamic benchmarking tool that helps sub grantees to understand their performance in the FI PPP ecosystem through sub-sets of aggregate attributes, performance indicators and high-performing project.
- Sub grantees, or their mentors, can thus perform a gap analysis comparing “my” performance against other initiatives.
+ Sub grantees, or their mentors, can thus perform a gap analysis comparing ï¿½myï¿½ performance against other initiatives.

 **[Project homepage](http://www.fi-impact.eu/)**